xcore/sw_motor_control/doc/dsc-quickstart.rst

 Using the ethernet control application
 --------------------------------------

-An application to drive the ethernet interface is present in the **apps_control/eth_control** directory.
+An application to set and monitor speed via the ethernet interface is present in the **apps_control/eth_control** directory.
 To build it you must use the Eclipse IDE.
 An appropriate workspace is set up in the directory apps_control.
 Alternatively, a pre-built JAR file for this application is present at **apps_control/eth_control/EthernetControl.jar**.
-Version 6.1 of the Java Runtime
-Environment is required.
+Version 6.1 of the Java Runtime Environment is required.
 Typically the application would be started with

   *java.exe -jar EthernetControl.jar*

 To use the application, type in the ethernet address of the motor control board and click Connect.
 Momentarily, the PC will connect to the motor control board.
-If the debug console of the motor control board is being traced (by starting the XE application with the --io flag, or by running from within the XMOS IDE), then the control connection will be reported.
+If the debug console of the motor control board is being traced (by starting the XE application with the --io flag, or by running from within the XMOS IDE), then the control connection will be reported in the console when the application starts and when connections are made or lost.

 A large dial shows the current motor speeds, and a slider control allows the user to adjust the speed.
 Both motors have the same demand speed, and the speed of motor 1 is reported in the dial.